Adam-Rohde/ATP-Tennis/README.md

 Files:

-* Jupyter Notebooks: ATP_Match_Data_Explore.ipynb, ATP_Match_Data_Clean_and_Database_Creation.ipynb, ATP_Match_Data_Elo_Ratings.ipynb
+* Jupyter Notebooks in which I process the data and analyze it

 * Data: atp_matches_\*.csv, atp_players.csv, atp_rankings_\*.csv (Note the data live in Google Drive.)

 Extensions:

-* Update Elo ratings to account for surface, best of 3 vs 5, score in sets or games, and players missing long stretches.
+* Update Elo ratings to account for best of 3 vs 5, score in sets or games, and players missing long stretches.
-* Incorporate more years of data.
-Specifically, to improve Elo ratings.
+* Additional fun analyses.
 * Do more to repopoulate some missing data.